huma-engineering/huma-docs/data-collection/features/telemedicine/real-time-video-calls/index.md

 To enable calls, make sure your browser settings allow camera and microphone use.

+#### Missed Calls

+When a call on Huma does not complete, a reason is provided so that actions can be taken, e.g. try again, wait until later, attempt an alternative, etc. The options shown will be:

+- Call declined
+- No network detected
+- No answer

+To go with this a "missed call" notification will be presented to the Patient which will take them to the Book Appointment screen to complete the goals of communicated information that is needed.

 ### Patients

 Video calls are joined in the Huma App, and the Patient’s phone will ring when a Care Team member joins the call.
 Patients will have the option to “Accept” or “Reject” the call, once in the call the buttons to control will disappear after a short period of time and can be brought back by tapping the screen.